Wilton's Music Hall: Fire and Methodism

-1950s
+1950s–1990s

 The church ceased in 1956, and Wilton's briefly became a rag storage warehouse.
 After the Second World War, the area was subject to local authority compulsory purchase as part of the slum clearance schemes of the 1960s.
 The Methodists had to leave and Wilton's was scheduled for demolition.
 A campaign was started to save the building with support from persons such as Sir John Betjeman, Peter Sellers and Spike Milligan.
 Wilton's was given the protection of Grade II* listed building status in April 1971, and was bought by the Greater London Council.
-The London Music Hall Trust was formed by solicitor Michael Shelton, to preserve it, but the GLC, under the leadership of Ken Livingstone, sold it to the Jacobs Island Company along with some surrounding land.
+The London Music Hall Trust was formed by solicitor Michael Shelton, to preserve it, but the GLC, under the leadership of Ken Livingstone, sold it to the Jacobs Island Company, along with some surrounding land.

 The London Music Hall Trust, then chaired by Bernard Brook-Partridge, was able, with the considerable assistance of Brian Daubney, to intervene to persuade the local planning authority to make it a condition of development of the surrounding land that Jacobs Island Company donated the building to the Trust.
 The Trust was able to secure some £300,000 to make the building wind and watertight and preserve it until 1999 when it was leased to Broomhill Opera Company until 2004.

 Broomhill Opera produced two productions within the first 18 months, but then surrendered their lease to the Trust.
-Wilton's Music Hall Trust was then formed, and in 2001 the London Music Hall Trust donated the building to the new trust which has run it every since.
+Wilton's Music Hall Trust was then formed, and in 2001 the London Music Hall Trust donated the building to the new trust which has run it ever since.